dlibby-/EditContext/explainer.md

 editContainer.focus();
 ```

-Assuming ```model``` represents the document model for the editable content, and ```view``` represents an object that produces an HTML view of the document (see [Code Appendix](#code-appendix) for more details on example implementations), register for textupdate and keyboard related events (note that keydown/keyup are still delivered to the edit container that still has focus):
+Assuming ```model``` represents the document model for the editable content, and ```view``` represents an object that produces an HTML view of the document (see [Code Appendix](#code-appendix) for more details on example implementations), register for textupdate and keyboard related events (note that keydown/keyup are still delivered to the edit container, i.e. the activeElement):

 ```javascript
 editContainer.addEventListener("keydown", e => {